-Our National Parks aren’t known for their collections of old junked cars… Joshua Tree National Park has a collection, though (and so does the Mojave).
+Our National Parks aren’t known for their collections of old junked cars, but Joshua Tree has one.

 I heard there were a few wrecked cars in the vast expanse of the Pinto Basin, but I didn’t know how many, what to expect, or even if they were really there.
 I decided to chase them down.